chvlyl/MSSQ/README.md

                                   estimate.phi=TRUE)
 ```

-Here X is the count data, tc is the total counts for each sample, l is the marker gene length.

 Before using MSSQ, you need to prepare your data into the following format (I parsed the MetaPhlAn output, i.e the read counts per marker, to get such table).
 <p align="center">
   <img src="images/table.png" width="500"/>